swyxio/swyxdotio/content/writing/nontechnical/jobs-of-js-build-tools.md

 On one hand, people wanted to use this syntax right away (or even before release), but they were handcuffed by the fact that they would have to wait for the various JavaScript engines to implement them, and _then_ for the individual browser updates to roll out to billions of users.
 That would take forever.

-So [Traceur](https://github.com/google/traceur-compiler) and eventually [Babel](https://babeljs.io/) arose to allow people to write modern JavaScript, but that would polyfill and "transpile" (compile from JavaScript to JavaScript) that code to the lowest common denominator understandable by all the engines the developer chooses to target.
+So [Traceur](https://github.com/google/traceur-compiler) and eventually [Babel](https://babeljs.io/) arose to allow people to write modern JavaScript, but that would "transpile" (compile from JavaScript to JavaScript) that code to the lowest common denominator understandable by all the engines the developer chooses to target.
+Similarly for new APIs (as opposed to new syntax, which Babel handles), you need to [polyfill](<https://en.wikipedia.org/wiki/Polyfill_(programming)>) them with tools like [core-js](https://github.com/zloirock/core-js).

 You technically could run these transpilations on their own, but more often than not you were including them somewhere in the plugin chain of your bundler for the creation of your final output JavaScript.